f5devcentral/f5-big-iq-onboarding/README.md

     done
     ```

-9. Execute the BIG-IQ onboarding playbooks.
+10. Execute the BIG-IQ onboarding playbooks.

     ```
     ./ansible_helper ansible-playbook /ansible/bigiq_onboard.yml -i /ansible/hosts
     ```

-10. Open BIG-IQ CM in a web browser by using the management private or public IP address with https, for example: ``https://<bigiq_mgt_ip>``.
+11. Open BIG-IQ CM in a web browser by using the management private or public IP address with https, for example: ``https://<bigiq_mgt_ip>``.

-11. Change admin and root default password on all instances, follow [K16275](https://support.f5.com/csp/article/K16275) article.

 12. If you have 2 BIG-IQ CMs, go to the [BIG-IQ Knowledge Center](https://techdocs.f5.com/en-us/bigiq-7-0-0/creating-a-big-iq-high-availability-auto-fail-over-config.html) to configure HA.